 What are the Health Benefits to Cats Eating Eggs?

-Eggs are an exceptionally healthy human food for cats.
+Eggs are a healthy human food for cats.
 When eggs are cooked, they provide biotin.
-It is the vitamin your cat needs to maintain healthy skin and a shiny coat.
-Furthermore, eggs offer more benefits such as healthy claws and overall improved wellness.
+It is the vitamin your cat uses to maintain healthy skin and a shiny coat.
 Eggs are a great choice for a snack, as long as you know of how to feed them to your cat properly.

 What are the Risks to Cats Eating Eggs?

-Eggs are extremely toxic to your cat if they eat them raw.
+Eggs can be dangerous to your cat if they eat them raw.
 There are a number of problems with feeding raw eggs to your feline baby.
 First of all, you increase their chances of getting food poisoning which is similar to that of humans.
 Secondly, there is a protein in raw egg whites called avidin which blocks biotin from taking effect.
-As a result, your cat does not obtain the vitamin and thus, raw eggs provide no health benefits at all.
+As a result, your cat does not obtain the vitamin and thus, raw eggs provide less health benefits.

 Moreover, the risks of cooked eggs are also important to keep in mind.
 Eggs are rich in both fat and cholesterol.
-Remember that too much fat does lead to pancreatitis or obesity.
+Remember that too much fat can lead to pancreatitis and obesity.